 First of all, write down your monthly income and expenses.
 List your earning sources and the income thereon.
 If you think that you earn less and have enough time, take up a part-time job.
 That will add some much-needed cash to your monthly income.

 Assess your monthly expenses.
 Try to weed out those expenses that are unnecessary.
-Common examples include spa visits, frequent cinema tickets and similar expenses.
+Common examples include spa visits, frequent cinema tickets, and similar expenses.
 This will limit your expenses and keep them to a certain level.
-Ideally you want more income that expenses.
+Ideally, you want more income than expenses.

 Many individuals buy groceries and other necessities almost every day.
 If you’re into this habit, you may want to change it.
 Instead of buying groceries on a day to day basis, buy it once a week.
 Aside from saving time, you’ll save enough money by way of bulk purchase.